xmatters/xm-labs-remedyondemand/README.md

   <img src="media/RODITSMUser.png">
 </kbd>

-**Note: If you specify a Login ID of "xmatters" for this ITSM user, you can skip the following steps.**
+**Note: If you specify a Login ID of "xmatters" for this ITSM user, you can skip the following two update steps.**

 #### Update the filter qualification
 The XM:Incident_Re-Assigned_899 filter contains the following qualification criteria: `($USER$ != "xmatters")`